abdullhss/orthoplex-task/README.md

 # Orthoplex

-Description of the website or application you built.
-This project uses modern technologies to ensure high performance and a smooth user experience, utilizing React, Axios for API integration, and ShadCN for UI design.
+The Orthoplex task includes login and account creation.
+Once you log in, it will navigate you to the dashboard, and you can log out.
+It is built with high performance using the latest technologies such as useReducer, Context, and Axios to interact with the backend

 ## Technologies Used